-The Board of Directors unanimously recommends a vote FOR this proposal.
-Assuming the existence of a quorum, the appointment of Moss Adams LLP will be ratified if approved by the holders of a majority of the shares present in person or by proxy.
+The Board of Directors unanimously recommends a vote FOR the ratification of Moss Adams as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025.
+Assuming the existence of a quorum, the appointment of Moss Adams will be ratified if approved by the holders of a majority of the shares present in person or by proxy.